shreyassk10/Terraform/README.md

 ## Usage :

-Setup the git i.e install git in vm
+ - [ ] Setup the git i.e install git in vm

-create terraform directory in vm
+ - [ ] create terraform directory in vm

-create ssh connection b/w vm and github by using below steps:
+ - [ ] create ssh connection b/w vm and github by using below steps:

-  Add the required email and generate it:  ssh-keygen -t ed25519 -C "your_email@example.com" Start the ssh-agent in the background: eval "$(ssh-agent -s)" Add your SSH private key to the ssh-agent: ssh-add ~/.ssh/id_ed25519
+       - Add the required email and generate it:  ssh-keygen -t ed25519 -C "your_email@example.com"

+       - Start the ssh-agent in the background: eval "$(ssh-agent -s)"

+       - Add your SSH private key to the ssh-agent: ssh-add ~/.ssh/id_ed25519

-intialize the command "git init"
+ - [ ] intialize the command "git init"

-clone the repository by giving command git clone "url_of _the _repository"
+ - [ ] clone the repository by giving command: git clone "url_of _the _repository"

+ After cloning the code from remote repository (GitHub) to local repository (Vm), use the below commands of terraform:

 - Terraform init -> It initializes the directory and downloads required provider, child module, backend along with the configuration.